Duration

 Some of the insights I gathered from my research:

-Users would like more efficient worflows
+• Users would like more efficient worflows

-Agents were complaining about the inconsistency in UI which they felt made the learning curve more difficult
+• Agents were complaining about the inconsistency in UI which they felt made the learning curve more difficult

 Personas

-Following the analysis of user research findings, the next step was to develop personas, which aided in envisioning the intended audience.
+Following the analysis of user research findings, the next step was to develop a persona, which aided in envisioning the intended audience.
 To facilitate the design process, I ensured that one particular persona effectively represented a call center agent who was enthusiastic about improving the workflow process, taking into account their pain points and frustrations.
-This persona served as a constant reference point throughout the entirety of the product design journey, helping to maintain a clear focus when making design choices.

 Sitemap